 St Mary’s Islands are a group of four small uninhabited islands in the Arabian Sea, near Udupi in Karnataka state, India.
 It is situated off the coast of Malpe.
 These islands are also known as Coconut Island and Thonsepar.
-These islands are unique in their geological formation of columnar basaltic lava.
+These islands are unique in their geological formation of Basalt Columns of lava or rock columns.

 It is believed that Vasco da Gama landed at St. Mary’s Islands in 1498 on his voyage from Portugal, before setting his foot at Kozhikode in Kerala.
 He named one of the islands as ‘O Padrão de Santa Maria’ and thus got its current name.